cfrBernard/MaskMapWizard/README.md

 - This tool is currently Unity HDRP-focused, but it will evolve to support more engines.
 - Feel free to contribute by adding engine-specific presets, new features, or bug fixes!
 - For additional tips and troubleshooting, refer to the [tips & troubleshooting](docs/tips_troubleshooting.md) section.
+- For more information about the version, please refer to the [changelog](docs/CHANGELOG.md) section.
+- This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for details.

 ## 🤝 Contact:
 For issues, suggestions, or contributions, feel free to open an issue on the GitHub repository.